 Your cervix must be somewhat open in order for this to work (otherwise they can’t get the tube into your cervix.

-This is when your medical provider breaks your water (the nurse can’t do it at the hospital, a doctor or a midwife has to do it).
+This is when your healthcare provider breaks your amniotic sac (the nurse can’t do it at the hospital, a doctor or a midwife has to do it).

-This should be done at the hospital and is an official beginning to labor because once your water is broken we should get the baby out soon.
-There is always a chance of infection once your water is broken and the baby isn’t protected by that anymore.
+This should be done at the hospital and is an official beginning to labor because once your water breaks we should get the baby out soon (the next day or so) There is always a risk off infection once your water is broken and the baby isn’t protected by that anymore.

 Your water can also break at home.